The best garden sheds for 2023 and how to choose one

 8' x 6' Shed-Plus Champion Heavy Duty Apex Single Door Shed

-A classic apex shed, crafted by hand from Nordic White Spruce with a felt roof that’s reinforced with high-grade polyester for additional protection.
+This classic apex shed is crafted by hand from Nordic White Spruce, with a felt roof reinforced with high-grade polyester for additional protection.
 The tongue and groove cladding makes it more weatherproof than an overlap shed, so it's a good choice if you want to store items that need to be kept dry, or if you're planning to use it as a workshop.
 Installation is included and it comes with a 15 year guarantee.